 Strokes are caused by decreased blood flow, and therefore decreased oxygen supply, to the brain.
 Normally due to a hemorrhage or blocked blood vessel in the brain, strokes can cause significant impairments to their victims such as difficulty walking, poor balance, damaged vision or an inability to communicate.
 If you have suffered the severe effects of a stroke, you may be eligible to receive Social Security disability benefits.
-A local Winston-Salem Social Security disability lawyer at Lewis & Keller is standing by to provide any legal assistance you may need.
+Lewis & Keller has a Social Security disability lawyer in Winston-Salem is standing by to provide any legal assistance you may need.

 Social Security Disability Qualifications

 In order to qualify for Social Security disability benefits, you must meet three initial stipulations.

 - The impairment must be severe enough to have at least a minimal impact on your work performance.

 - The injury or impairment needs to affect you for at least one year.

 Qualifications for Stroke Disability

 If you qualify based on these first three determinations, the SSA then determines whether your stroke meets one of the two listings in the Listing of Impairments.

 Listing 11.04 refers to all central nervous system vascular accidents, including strokes.
 In order to be approved under this Listing, your stroke must have caused one of the following two types of complications for at least three months after the stroke.

 - Difficulty using your hands or walking because of partial or complete paralysis or an inability to control your movements